Hohenau, Paraguay

-Hohenau is a city and district of the Itapúa Department, Paraguay, located 8 kilometers away from Trinidad and 365 kilometers away from Asunción.
-It has extensive cultivation fields and streams nearby like the Capi'ivary, Poromocó, Mansisovy, Santa María and others.
+Hohenau is a city and district of the Itapúa Department, Paraguay, and was the first of the Colonias Unidas.
+It was founded as a colony in 1900 by settlers of German descent, and maintains a significant population of German Paraguayans.
+The city has a largely agricultural economy and is known for yerba mate production.
+The population is 12,809 according to the 2022 census.

 Name

-The name comes from its elevated position sloping slightly downhill to the Paraná River, from the German hoch 'high' and Au(e) 'floodplain'.
+The name Hohenau translates to 'high meadow' in German, from the German hoch 'high' and Au(e) 'floodplain'.

 History

+A welcome sign in Hohenau with the city flag, the flag of Paraguay, and the flag of North Rhine-Westphalia.
-The city was founded on March 14, 1900 by Carlos Reverchon, Guillermo Closs, Ambrosio Scholler and Esteban Scholler, helped by German colonists.

-Founder Wilhelm (Guillermo) Closs, who was of German descent, was born on 31 October 1841 in Baumschneis, Brazil (today's Dois Irmãos).
-Closs established a place called "Serra Pelada" in the state of Río Grande do Sul.
-Later, he decided to move to Paraguay, where he met Hohenau's future co-founder Reverchon.
-Together, they drafted plans for a massive wave of German immigrants to settle in the region.
+Hohenau was founded on March 14, 1900 by a group of German Brazilians including Wilhelm "Guillermo" Closs who was born in Dois Irmãos (then Baumschneis) on 31 October 1841 and established "Serra Pelada" in Río Grande do Sul before moving to Paraguay.
+There he met Carlos Reverchon, Hohenau's future co-founder, and together drafted plans for a massive wave of German immigrants to settle in the region.
+Additional co-founders are Ambrosio and Esteban Scholler.

-Aided by the Austrian consul to Paraguay, they successfully persuaded the government to allow for the construction of a colony.
-By a decree dated September 12, 1898, the Paraguayan government gave Closs and Reverchon a share of 16 square leagues in the then Alto Paraná, Encarnación Department.
+Aided by the Austrian consul to Paraguay, the group persuaded the Paraguayan government to allow for the construction of a colony.
+In a decree dated September 12, 1898, Paraguay gave Closs and Reverchon a share of 16 square leagues in the then Alto Paraná, Encarnación Department.

-On March 14, 1900, the first settlers arrived from Encarnación.
-In August 1900, the arrival of 8 more families (a total of 55 people) set the stage for mass migration to the colony.
-Some of these first families were the Dresslers, Kuschels, Fritzes, Jachows, and others.
+On March 14, 1900, the first settlers arrived from Encarnación, and the arrival of 8 more families (a total of 55 people) in August of that year set the stage for mass migration to the colony.
+These early families include the Dresslers, Kuschels, Fritzes, and Jachows.

-These families faced many problems, such as disease, scarcity of resources, and a lack of communication, which were gradually overcome.
-The town's status was elevated to an official district in 1944.
+Settlers initially faced many problems, such as disease, scarcity of resources, and a lack of communication.
+In 1944, Hohenau's status was elevated to an official district.

-In the 1930s and '40s, the colony began to attract many non-Germans, such as Poles, Ukrainians, and Russians, and to a lesser degree Belgians and French.
-Later, in 1958, a large wave of Japanese arrived.
-These settlers then went on to found the district of La Paz.
+German migration to Hohenau increased following World War I. In the 1930s and 1940s, the colony began to attract Polish, Ukrainian, and Russian settlers, and to a lesser degree Belgian and French.
+Later, in 1958, a large wave of Japanese Paraguayans arrived and went on to found the district of La Paz.

 Geography

+A bilingual German and Spanish sign on the door of a store in Hohenau instructs visitors to push.

 The city is 220 square kilometers in area.
 It is bordered on the north and the east by the Obligado district, on the south by the Trinidad district, and on the west by the Jesús, La Paz, and San Pedro del Paraná districts.

-It is located in a zone rich in hydrographic resources, with the Paraná River and the Capi'ivary stream.
+The area is rich in water resources, including the Paraná River and Capi'ivary stream.